 Mobile application development encompasses pretty much anything you would create for your smartphone.
 Most companies specialize in either Android or iOS development, but some developers choose to do both.
 The challenge that comes with mobile development is that you have to think about creating apps to meet user expectations without losing efficiency.

 Why choose mobile development over web development?
 It’s all about what you’d like to do, what’s available in your area, and what types of problems you’d like to solve.
-In this section, we’ll talk about the differences between learning Android and iOS development, and the languages you’ll need to start learning to create mobile applications.
+In this section, we’ll talk about the differences between learning Android and iOS development.
+We’ll discuss the languages you’ll need to start learning to create mobile applications.

 Android development involves the use of Java to create applications.
-Due to legal issues on Google’s use of the language to build its Android operating system, the tech giant has started to encourage developers to use Kotlin for their newer Android apps.
+Google has started to encourage developers to use Kotlin for their newer Android apps.

 My answer will always be: the more you learn, the better.
-But, when time is limited, and there is more legacy code out there in Java, I would recommend learning Java first.
 Learning Java will make learning Kotlin easier since Kotlin is essentially a more efficient way to write Java.
 Java and Kotlin share many of the same concepts, but Kotlin is less verbose.

 Of course, please go with whatever is more popular in your area.
 If you see more job opportunities asking for Kotlin experience, go with Kotlin; if you see more asking for Java experience, go with Java.